 In performing the Contextual Inquiry, you should read your script from PART A, and record all the user's actions, preferably on video or audio.

 - The deliverables for PART B will be a brief description of the user (note: not their name, but instead their experience and demographic properties), and

-- A summary of what the user did and said, and what you did and said.
+- A transcript of what the user did and said, and what you did and said.
 If at some points you have to help the users, because they cannot figure out what to do, that must be included in your transcript.
 It is not necessary to write down every word that the user says, just what is interesting and useful.
 Be sure to write down all actions on the device, whether correct or wrong.
 Note: we do not want you to turn in your videotape or audiotape, just the written transcript.
-This transcript should have line numbers or time codes so you can refer to particular points.
+The transcript should have line numbers or time codes so you can refer to particular points in the transcript in part C below.
 (Note that Microsoft Word can do line numbering for you, which makes this pretty easy.)

 - The deliverables for PART C are the three (or four) models, with their annotations.
 You can draw the models using any drawing tool you like, such as Visio, Illustrator or even PowerPoint.
-Or, if you are very neat, you can even just draw them by hand on paper (however, we will deduct points if it is not legible).
+Or, if you are very neat, you can even just draw them by hand on paper and then scan them into the computer (however, we will deduct points if it is not legible).